-The following members of laboratory staff have contributed to completion of this portfolio and assessed the trainee's work against the relevant HCPC standards of proficiency to be satisfactory and at the appropriate level.
-Name Relevant Role Signature
+The following members of laboratory staff have contributed to completion of this logbook and assessed the trainee's work against the relevant HCPC standards of proficiency to be satisfactory and at the appropriate level.

+Name Relevant role Signature

-\for example: Lead in specimen reception
+^{} For example: Lead in specimen reception.